Discover Uzbekistan : Society (social life)

 A codified marriage

 The fiancé's mother is responsible for finding a fiancée.
 Several codified visits between in-laws and future fiancés take place before the ceremony.
 The wedding is the occasion for festivities called toï.
 These are the community's most intense social bond.
 The entire mahalla is invited to share in the splendor of the meal, the singing and the dancing.
 And foreign guests are always welcome.
 The groom's family takes care of the festive meal, while the bride's parents furnish the new house.
-Weddings are expensive, so it's important to save up as soon as the child is born.
+Weddings are expensive, so it's important to save money as soon as the child is born.

 The wedding is celebrated in the presence of the local mullah andotin.
 Traditional dress is de rigueur.
 This is followed by a civil wedding.
 Here, the bride wears a Western-style white dress.
 Processions often pass by the statues of Tamerlan for photographs.
 During the day, there's plenty to eat, laugh and dance about.
 Only the bride and groom do not take part in the festivities: the bride is obliged not to smile for the duration of the wedding, and her husband, although having a little more freedom, is obliged to remain reserved.
 They eat little and dance rarely, or only at the end of the party.

 Over the following days, the bride will display her trousseau in a room of the house, showing the dresses that have been made for her or given to her, and the suzani (an important part of the bride's dowry) that testify to her skill at sewing and embroidery, and the wealth of her family according to the fabrics used.
-The bride and groom must then observe the chilla rule: for 40 days, the woman must not leave her home, and the man must be home by nightfall.
+The bride and groom must then observe the chilla rule: for a period of 40 days, the woman must not leave her home, and the man must be home by nightfall.

 The place of women

-As in many countries, the position of women is on the decline.
+As in many countries, the position of women is tending to decline.
 In Uzbekistan, communism has long ensured a form of gender equality as part of its fight against Islam.
 If you are welcomed into an Uzbek home, they may stay in the kitchen and serve you without even being introduced to you.
 But in many families, they will be present throughout the meal, sitting around the table and chatting with guests.

 -married women don't go out alone - and even less so with male friends.